Hi, I am Uwe Friedrichsen.

 -

 For me, architectural work comprises four core activities: First, understand the problem holistically, i.e., in all dimensions, taking all stakeholder groups into account.
 Second, find possible solution options (there is always more than one option).
 Third, identify their trade-offs with respect to the problem and the context.
 Fourth, support the different stakeholder groups in making the best possible decisions in their context by giving them the information they usually do not have in their local contexts (very often, architects do not decide, even if they think they do).
 Of course, these four activities unfold into a huge tree of derived skills and activities, some required, some optional to implement the four core activities.
-Also, the question what to do when is a non-trivial question which is highly context-dependent (see, e.g., my slide deck discussing architectural thinking for a few more details). ↩︎
+Also, the question of what to do when is a non-trivial question which is highly context-dependent (see, e.g., my slide deck discussing architectural thinking for a few more details). ↩︎

 -